nathiss/nathiss.github.io/src/content/articles/franklin/randomness-of-life/index.md

 ## Throwing dice and hoping for the best

-As was mentioned in the previous article, mutators act only on one specimen at a time, inserting random modification on it.
+As was mentioned in the previous article, mutators act only on one specimen at a time, inserting random modification onto it.
 With that description alone, we can already define a contract for all mutators we're going to implement:

 ```rust
 pub trait Mutator {